bberak/react-native-game-engine/README.md

 AppRegistry.registerComponent("BestGameEver", () => BestGameEver);
 ```

-Compile and run.
+Build and run.
 Each entity is a **"finger"** and is assigned to a particular touch id.
 The touch ids increase as you place more fingers on the screen.
 Move your fingers around the screen to move the entities.
 As an exercise, try add a system that will insert another finger entity into the game state when a **"start"** touch event is encountered.
 What about adding a system that removes the closest entity from the game state when a **"long-press"** is encountered?

 If you're curious, our ```GameEngine``` component is a loose implementation of the [Compenent-Entity-System](#managing-complexity-with-component-entity-systems) pattern - we've written up a quick intro [here](#managing-complexity-with-component-entity-systems).